akimah/sudoku-solver/README.md

 # Sudoku Solver
-This simple program allow to solve sudokus automatically.
+This web app allow to solve sudokus automatically.
 It can be tested here <a href="http://sudoku.rackian.com">http://sudoku.rackian.com</a>